Skip Header

 Do you want to leave money to loved ones?

 Your workplace pension is a valuable investment.
-It can be a tax-efficient way to pass on your wealth as it falls outside your taxable estate.
-This means your beneficiaries won’t pay Inheritance Tax (IHT) on the amount they receive from your pension savings.
+It can be a tax-efficient way to pass on your wealth as it falls outside your taxable estate (although this is due to change on 6 April 2027).
+This means your beneficiaries won’t currently pay Inheritance Tax (IHT) on the amount they receive from your pension savings.

 So, if you can meet your financial goals another way, it might be better to leave your pension savings where they are.